zhangbaozhe/CSC3170-Project/README.md

 # Baozhe: sign up && init database UPDATED: MAY 2, 2022

 # Baozhe: notes about first comment UPDATE: MAY 3, 2022
+## First-layer comment
+Backend urls:
+- /api/course/submit_comment

+Known BUGS:
+- DONE: How to let a page to know the course ID
+- How to let a user only submit comment for once